wistia/wistia-open-docs/_posts/data-api.md

 This method is for replacing the captions on a video.

-<pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/&lt;media-id&gt;/captions</code></pre>
+<pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/&lt;media-id&gt;/captions/&lt;language-code&gt;</code></pre>

+`<language-code>` denotes which language to update captions for.
+The format of this parameter should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2).

 Parameter | Description
 ----------|------------
-language | An optional parameter that denotes which language this file represents.
-The format of this parameter should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2).
-If left unspecified, the language code will be set to 'eng' by default. caption_file | Either an attached SRT file or a string parameter with the contents of an SRT file.
+caption_file | Either an attached SRT file or a string parameter with the contents of an SRT file.

 #### The Response

 If successful, this method will respond with an empty HTTP 200 OK.

-If the specified (or English) captions do not exist for this video, this method will return an empty HTTP 404 Not Found.
+If the specified captions do not exist for this video, this method will return an empty HTTP 404 Not Found.

 If the specified video does not exist, this method will return an empty HTTP 404 Not Found.